Payroll Tax Split Calculator

 Employer and employee payroll tax shares.

-Split a gross salary into the employee and employer portions of payroll tax to see the true labour cost.
-Enter employee rate and see the result instantly.
+Split a gross salary into the employee and employer portions of payroll tax — the true labour cost a company is paying for your role.

 What this tool does